nbicocchi/learn-microservices/modules/chassis/chassis-java/slides/1 - Spring ecosystem.md

 ![](images/trends-devops.webp)
 ![](images/trends-mlops.webp)

-## Why Use Spring?
-The early goal of Spring, and still a core guideline of the framework, is removing complexity, clutter and boilerplate code.
-Basically, **Spring aims to make building a system easier for developers**.
+## The Spring Ecosystem
 An interesting aspect of Spring is how much of a long-term investment learning Spring actually is, as its evolution is quite unique.
 On the one hand, it's **actively developed and always improving** at the edges.
 But, at the core, it's **highly stable**.

-[This article](https://medium.com/javarevisited/10-reasons-why-it-is-worth-learning-spring-boot-in-2023-fd06bf833de8) underlines the key factors behind Spring relevance:
-* Massive ecosystem
-* Testability
-* Monitoring
-* Observability
-* Rapid development
-* Embedded servers
-* Open source

-## The Spring Ecosystem
 Due to the success of the framework, the Spring ecosystem is now quite vast, as you can see on the [official site](https://spring.io/projects/spring-framework).

 ### Spring Core